a-synchronous/rubico/README.md

 veryBigProcessedData = veryBigFilteredData.map(memoryIntensiveProcess)
 console.log(veryBigProcessedData)
 ```
-The above is not very memory efficient because of the intermediate arrays `veryBigFilteredData`<br>
+The above is not very memory efficient because of the intermediate arrays `veryBigFilteredData`
 and `veryBigProcessedData`.
 We're also logging out a large quantity of data at once to the console.

-With some rubico functions, you could express the above transformation as a single pass<br>
+With some rubico functions, you could express the above transformation as a single pass
 without incurring a memory penalty
 ```javascript
 veryBigData = [...]